The Fellowship (Christian organization): History

 In 1944, Vereide held his first joint Senate–House prayer breakfast meeting.
-He held another breakfast on June 16, 1946, attended by Senators H. Alexander Smith and Lister Hill, and U.S. News & World Report publisher David Lawrence.

-In 1946, Vereide wrote and released a book with Reverend John G. Magee, chaplain to President Harry Truman, entitled Together (Abingdon Cokesbury).
+In 1946, he wrote a book with Reverend John G. Magee, chaplain to President Harry Truman, entitled Together (Abingdon Cokesbury).
 In the book, Vereide explained his philosophy of visionary discipleship and gathering together in what he termed spiritual cells:

-Man craves fellowship.
-Most of us want an opportunity to make our feelings known, to relate our personal experiences, to compare notes with others, and, in unity of spirit to receive renewal, inspiration, guidance, and strength from God.
-Such groups as we are thinking of have characterized every spiritual awakening.
-Jesus began with Peter and James and John.
-He had the twelve and the Seventy.
-At Bethany he established a cell... there you have the formula... faith embodied the same close informal fellowship... one common practice—gathering together in the name of Jesus.

 In January 1947, a conference in Zurich led to the formation of the International Council for Christian Leadership (ICCL), an umbrella group for the national fellowship groups in the United States, Canada, Great Britain, Norway, Hungary, Egypt and China.
-ICCL was incorporated as a separate organization in 1953.
+ICCL, which on its website describes itself as "a relational network of leaders that came into existence through a sovereign act of God", was incorporated as a separate organization in 1953.
 ICL and ICCL were governed by different boards of directors, joined by a coordinating committee: four members of ICCL's board and four from the ICL's executive committee.

 In 1953, President Dwight D. Eisenhower attended the Senate Prayer Breakfast Group.
 He was invited by fellow Kansan Frank Carlson.
-By that time, Vereide's congressional members also included Senators Frank Carlson, Karl Mundt, Everett Dirksen and Strom Thurmond.
+By that time, Vereide's congressional members also included senators Frank Carlson, Karl Mundt, Everett Dirksen and Strom Thurmond.

 By 1957, ICL had established 125 groups in 100 cities, with 16 groups in Washington, D.C. alone.
 It had set up another 125 groups in other countries.
 During 1958, a mentor from The Navigators, Douglas Coe, joined Vereide as assistant executive director of ICL in Washington, D.C.
 After over 35 years of leading the Fellowship Foundation, Vereide died in 1969 and was succeeded by Richard C. Halverson as executive director.
 Halverson and Coe worked side by side until Halverson's death in 1995.

+The organization was profiled in the 2019 Netflix documentary series The Family based on a book by Jeff Sharlet.